Shikaga/PitchBlackAnalysis/index.md

 The Rude Goldberg Machine
 -------------------------

-As far as plot mistakes go, the main issue with *Chronicles*, is that it is complicated.
+As far as plot mistakes go, the main issue with *Chronicles*, is that it is too complicated.

 Let us compare and contrast the first forty minutes of each film.

 *Pitch Black*, a spaceship crashes on a planet.
 A dangerous criminal Riddick escapes.
 The survivors search for water, before capturing Riddick.
-They suspect Riddick of killing one of the passengers, but discover a race of aliens, at which point they ask Riddick to help protect them.
+They suspect Riddick of killing one of the passengers, but discover a race of aliens is responsible, at which point they ask Riddick to help protect them.

-In *Chronicles*, an army of religious are found to be marauding through space killing all in their path.
+In *Chronicles*, an army of religious zealots are found to be marauding through space killing all in their path.
 Riddick is shown to be hiding on a ice planet.
 A group of mercenaries are out to catch him, but he dispatches them.
 They tell him that the Imam sent the to capture him.
 He takes their ship and goes to get revenge on the Imam for betraying him.
 Once he meets the Imam, he is told that he wasn't betrayed, but that they need him to save the universe from the Necromongers, due to a prophesy.
 But before he can decide whether to help them or not, he is attacked by the local militia.
-After dispatching them, they are suddenly attacked by the Necromongers.
+After dispatching them, they are suddenly attacked by the Necromongers, whom he dispatches.
 Riddick tries to save the Imam and his family, but sadly the Imam dies.
 Riddick then seeks out the person who killed the Imam.
 But after getting his revenge, he is captured by the Necromongers and taken in front of the prophetic "Quasideads", who instruct the Necromongers to kill him.
 But Riddick soon escapes the clutches of the Necromongers, only to be recaptured by the mercenaries from the beginning of the film.
 Riddick quickly tricks them into sending him to Crematoria, the prison in which Jack has been detained, in an attempt to free her.

-If your head is already spinning, watch the film.
-And it is actually a real shame, because the movie was going pretty well for the first twenty minutes. but with barrage after barrage of twists and reveals, the film soon looses all focus, and the audience is left with no idea what the goals of any of the characters are anymore.
+If your head is already spinning, try watching the film.
+It is really a shame that so many mind boggling plot points are thrown-in in such an ad-hoc fashion, because the movie was going pretty well for the first twenty minutes.
+But with barrage after barrage of twists and reveals, the film soon looses all focus, and the audience is left with no idea what the goals of any of the characters are anymore.

 In *Pitch Black*, there is a constant reminder of what the characters goal is: Stay in the light, get to the skiff, escape the planet.
 These goals are repeated over and over in the film, keeping the audience focused.

 In Aliens, the plot is as simple as investigate the base, try and escape.
 Everything else is a detail, and you never forget what the characters objectives are.

 But the goals of Riddick, not to mention the rest of the cast, seem to change on a scene by scene basis.
+He may be flying full pelt in one direction before turning on the spot to head with equal urgency in the complete opposite.
+And yet when he finally arrives there he is inexplicably somehow back where he started.

 And in some movies, this is fine.
 If this were a political thriller, or a murder mystery, it would be totally normal to expect the audience to keep multiple distinct plots and motives in order.

-But this is a simple science fiction movie, and Riddicks motivations seem to change from moment to moment.
+But *Chronicles* is not that kind of movie.

 We start with his motivation being to stay hidden, hence his self banishment on the ice planet.
 Then, he wants to punish the Imam for ratting  him out.
 Then he wants to escape the planet which is being invaded.
 Then he wants to get revenge for the Imams death.
 Then he wants to save Jack.
 And then he wants to become Emperor of the Universe.
 Not bad for an ex con.